Storyblok Raises $80M Series C - Read News

 Content as a Service, on the other hand, is essentially a headless CMS providing the ability to deliver content via APIs to any frontend, touchpoint, or a third-party platform.
 However, Content as a Service is not necessarily cloud-native, although most headless CMS are deployable via Amazon AWS, Azure, and others.
 Yet CaaS follows many of the principles of a headless CMS and, as such, can help with personalization, introducing headless commerce, and developing IoT-based experiences.

-Section titled CMS as a Service vs. Content as a Service CMS as a Service vs. Content as a Service
+CMS as a Service vs. Content as a Service

 So what’s the difference between CMS as a Service and Content as a Service?